 There's nothing like a day of fun on the water.
 Whether you are fishing, waterskiing, or just hanging out, boating is a great way to relax.
 Another way to relax is to make sure you have the right insurance policy for your boat.

-Is Boat Insurance Required?
+Is Boat Insurance Required in Utah Lakes?

 Although boat insurance may not be a legal requirement in your state, boat insurance may be required if your boat is financed.
 Many marinas also require boat insurance before you can use their facilities.